All Episodes

 Yes.

-So Putin goes on talking about Adidas such a I've been there.
+So Putin goes on talking about Odyssey.

-It is, it's a beautiful, beautiful city.
+It's a beautiful, beautiful city.

-Catherine the great establishes.
+Catherine the Great establishes.

-Or it could be a way of getting together seemingly irreconcilable differences into a a new kind of pact.
+Or it could be a way of getting together seemingly irreconcilable differences into a new kind of pact.

-So uh Apple of Discord, of course, that goes back to the Trojan War and all that kind of stuff.
+So Apple of Discord, of course, that goes back to the Trojan War and all that kind of stuff.

-But you know what it is, Apple of Discord.
+But you know what it is?

-And uh and it doesn't have to be an apple of discord, it can be sort of a negotiated thing which nobody really expects.
+It can be sort of a negotiated thing which nobody really expects.

 Now, why do you say that?